 The ride is actually one of a number of vélorail rides in France.
 It was a fun and rather clattery ride that cut a line through the countryside, passing through fields, under road bridges, and ‘tunnels’ formed out of trees and bushes.
 As we peddled we watched gliders coming into land at the airfield of Bailleau-Armenonville, and peered nosily into the garden of an old station house that’s been converted into a home.

-While peddle or paddle powered rail cars are not new, the vélorail is a relatively new innovation on this particular stretch of rail track.
-However, it’s not the first time something other than a steam or diesel powered train has used the track.
+While paddle-powered rail cars are not new, the vélorail is a relatively new innovation on this particular stretch of rail track.
+However, it’s not the first time something other than a steam or diesel-powered train has used the track.
 Back in the 1930’s a local train service was run on the track using a converted truck.

 After the ride, we wandered over to a rather sleepy aviation and bike museum that was actually a real gem of a find.
 I nearly featured a propeller assisted bicycle from 1919 as my ‘picture of the day.’